Skip to main content

 Per-delivery context, threaded through middleware and into the handler.

-Carries the channel (name), a working copy of the message headers (middleware may enrich them for the handler; the broker message itself is untouched), shared application state, a per-delivery Extensions type-map (get / insert), and access to named publishers for publishing from inside a handler.
+Carries the channel (name), a working copy of the message headers (middleware may enrich them for the handler; the broker message itself is untouched), the typed shared application state (where a publisher to publish from a handler lives), and the broker’s typed per-delivery context read by key (context / set).
 The headers copy is made lazily on the first headers_mut call.
 Outgoing messages do not inherit it: replies and manual publishes start from fresh headers, shaped by the publish pipeline.

 Implementations§